 Performance Comparison: Single-Threaded vs. Multi-Threaded vs. Coroutine

-Objective: Crawl product pricing data from Zhongnongwang (Example Page) and save to Excel.
+Objective: Crawl product pricing data from a example page and save to Excel.

 Data Fields: Product name, latest price, unit, quote count, timestamp.